JamieVaughn/blog/src/content/post/lists.md

 Breaking up a large, high-level decision into a list of small, easy-to-handle, sub-components makes the whole problem soluble.
 After you've completed one of the sub-items on the list, the satisfaction of crossing it out helps perpetuate your momentum.

-Aren't lists are wonderful?!
+Aren't lists just wonderful?!
 It's no wonder they also make for time-tested UI/UX formats and useful data structures in programming!